rgfaber/robex/README.md

 ## Introduction

 Maybe you remember your very first programming lesson.
-For me, it was an excercise called 'Robby the Robot' and the reqyuirement was to make a robot nove along a grid, from point A to B, using the commands WEST, EAST, SOUTH, NORTH.
+For me, it was an exercise called 'Robby the Robot' and the requirement was to make a robot move along a grid, from point A to B, using the commands WEST, EAST, SOUTH, NORTH.
 Being a total newbie at erlang and elixir, I will first try to implement this in erlang, and see where it brings us.